Run for Burma

 We offer event team t-shirts, free-running bibs, discounts at DC area running stores, training runs, prizes for top fund raisers and a free pre-run pasta dinner for qualifying participants in this event.

-Join the fifth annual Run for Refugees at Liberty Park in Salt Lake City.
+Join the sixth annual Run for Refugees at Liberty Park in Salt Lake City.

-We offer event t-shirts, mango sticky rice and prizes for top fund raisers.
+We offer event t-shirts, snacks and prizes for top fund raisers.